 Williams highly values research and teaching, and there are numerous resources to support you as a scholar in your field.
 At Williams, you are expected to establish yourself as an independent scholar, and to do that in a way deemed most appropriate to your field.
 The need for professional development and support varies from field to field, and the college will work with you to ensure that you can do the work you need to do in order to thrive professionally.
 Writing and Creative Endeavors Roundtables are a part of that, just as robust planning and support for internal and external Grants and Funding opportunities.
 Most tenure track faculty receive generous start-up and research packages.
 All faculty are eligible for divisional research funds, which are renewable annually.
 Where applicable, artists have dedicated studio space just as STEM faculty have dedicated laboratory space.
 There are dedicated resources related to pursuing Our Own Work, including support for discussion groups, writing practice, and a manuscript review program to name a few.
 The life of the mind also includes a generous sabbatical program, where faculty can take regularly scheduled sabbatical or leave whether you have secured external funding or not.
 For example, Assistant Professors receive a full year’s leave at 0.75 pay, which in the absence of external funding can be “topped up” to full pay through an internal grant process (though faculty are encouraged to seek external funding to provide that “top up”.).
 After tenure, faculty earn a semester leave for every 6 semesters taught, though faculty frequently ‘bank’ their time or obtain external funding to take a full year’s leave.

-Williams College has an institutional commitment to maintaining a diverse, internationalized curriculum and faculty, and above all we seek to recruit and retain outstanding faculty members.
+Williams College has an institutional commitment to maintaining a diverse, internationalized curriculum and faculty, and above all, we seek to recruit and retain outstanding faculty members.
 To this end, Williams College offers financial assistance with faculty immigration processing costs.
-For additional information, review our Faculty Immigration Estimates-MOU.
-You can also contact Megan Konieczny, Assistant Dean of the Faculty, if you have additional questions.
+Please contact Megan Konieczny, Assistant Dean of the Faculty if you have additional questions.

 The college is committed to covering reasonable moving expenses for new faculty.
 To ensure fair pricing, we encourage new faculty members to collect estimates from more than one moving company.
 In addition, Williams has joined other Massachusetts colleges and universities in negotiating a contract through which the cost of long distance moving might be reduced.
 Detailed information regarding this cost-saving opportunity will be forwarded to all new appointees upon acceptance of their offer.